top of page

 I am ready to become a member.
 What do I do now?

-At the end of every Sunday service, we have a public time of response, which we call the “invitation.”
+At the end of every Sunday service, we have a public time of response.
 People are invited to respond to God's Word and God's Spirit in their life by coming to the front and, either praying at the altar, or speaking to the pastor or one of the counselors about a spiritual decision.
-If you are ready to take the step to become a member, come to the front and speak to one of the leaders at the front and inform them of your decision.
+If you have spoken to a pastor about membership, and are ready to take the step to become a member, come to the front and inform the pastor or counselor of your decision.
 If you need to be baptized, they will pray with you and begin plans to schedule a service to do so.
-If you do not need to be baptized, but are joining by letter or statement from another Baptist church, you will be asked to remain at the front, and the pastor will call on the church members to vote to accept you as a member.
+If you do not need to be baptized, but are joining by transfer of membership or testimony of faith, you will be asked to remain at the front, and the pastor will call on the church members to vote to receive you as a member.
 Note: You are not required to speak publicly.

 If you have any other questions about this important decision, please do not hesitate to ask any of our church leaders or pastoral team.
 Our desire is to help you seek God’s face and direction in one of the most important areas of your Christian life.